matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - If there are multiple catch blocks, they are tried one at a time starting with the first one, until a match is found for
-the exception
+the exception.
 - The corresponding handler is executed, and then control is passed to the next statement after try...catch.
-- The catch blocks after the one that matches are always skipped, even if the handler code throws the exception
+- The catch blocks after the one that matches are always skipped, even if the handler code throws the exception.

 ```java
 try {